 - Most prime roofing contractors have employee training programs or participate in apprenticeship programs.
 Subcontractors should be required to prove that their employees are trained, competent roofing mechanics and understand the safety requirements of the project.
 This could be accomplished by requiring that the supervisor and a portion of the roofing crew have completed the applicable portions of the NRCA’s ProCertification program.

 - In order to obtain a roofing warranty, roofing companies are required to be authorized by the roofing material manufacturer.
 This authorization may include technical training by the manufacturer.
 The subcontractor may not be authorized or trained by the manufacturer, leaving a potential disparity between the company who installed the roof and the warranty.
 The roofing material manufacturer should acknowledge and train the subcontractor in the proper installation of the roofing material.

 Subcontracting in the roofing industry has increased and, in all likelihood, will continue to increase in the future.
-It is imperative as the owner or designer to be aware when the prime roofing contractor has subcontracted portions of the work and confirm these independent contractors work under the same contractual obligations as the prime contractors.
-The responsibility for quality work remains with the prime roofing contractor and precautions must be undertaken to prevent any misunderstanding or finger pointing should defects arise.
+It is imperative for the owner or designer to be aware when the prime roofing contractor has subcontracted portions of the work and confirm these independent contractors work under the same contractual obligations as the prime contractors.
+The responsibility for quality work remains with the prime roofing contractor and precautions must be undertaken to prevent any misunderstanding or finger-pointing should defects arise.
 Subcontracting is not intrinsically bad; however, designers and owners alike must take the necessary precautions to achieve a successful roofing project.